bripollc/05_DAT-A-RT_Final_Project/README.md

 ## My Model
-My model uses style neural transfer and convolutional neural networks (CNNs) to fusion a content image (selfie) and a style reference image (chosen from the dataset based on user sentiments) to generate a new image that combines features from both.
+My model uses style neural transfer and convolutional neural networks (CNN) to fusion a content image (selfie) and a style reference image (chosen from the dataset based on user sentiments) to generate a new image that combines features from both.
 In my implementation, I use the open source Tensorflow library, together with the Tensorflow Hub extension, which facilitates the use of pre-trained machine learning models.
-To improve performance and model loading time, I set an environment variable to load the models in compressed format.
-Specifically, I use the Google Magenta arbitrary image styling model, which specializes in image styling transfer.
+To improve performance and model loading time, I set an environment variable to load the models in compressed format to allow faster data processing.
+I also use Google Magenta arbitrary image styling model, which specializes in image styling transfer.

 * __Tensorflow__: open source library used for machine learning tasks and neural network model development.
 * __Tensorflow Hub__: Tensorflow extension that provides pre-trained machine learning models.